jadijadi/lpic1book/content/1022_install_a_boot_manager.md

 * Perform basic configuration changes for GRUB 2.
 * Interact with the boot loader

-#### Terms and Utilities
+## Terms and Utilities

-* menu.lst, grub.cfg and grub.conf
+* `menu.lst`, `grub.cfg` and `grub.conf`
 * grub-install
 * grub-mkconfig
 * MBR

-### Boot overview
+## Boot overview

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G_FzcMZYDbg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Most systems use BIOS or UEFI.
-When on BIOS, system will do a self test called POST.
-Then it will hand over the boot process to the first sector of master boot record \(MBR\) which is track \(Cylinder\) 0, side \(Head\) 0 and Sector 1 of the first disk.
+When on BIOS, the system will do a self test called POST (Power-On Self-Test).
+Then it will hand over the boot process to the first sector of Master Boot Record \(MBR\) which is track \(Cylinder\) 0, side \(Head\) 0 and Sector 1 of the first disk.

 MBR is only 512 bytes so we need a _smart bootloader_ to handle larger boot managers and even multiple systems.
 Some of these boot loaders are LILO, GRUB and GRUB2.

-If the system is using UEFI, the hardware will follow UEFI stages.
-They start with a security phase and will continue till the end phase where the UEFI looks for a EFI System Partition, that is just a FAT32 partition (usually the first one, but that's implementation defined) with PE executables and runs them.
+If the system is using UEFI, the hardware will follow the UEFI stages.
+They start with a security phase and will continue till the end phase where the UEFI looks for an EFI System Partition, which is just a FAT32 partition (Usually the first one, but that's implementation-defined) with PE executables and runs them.

 In both cases, the binary starts the boot loader.
 It might be a complete bootloader on `/boot/efi/` of your computer or a small loader for the main grub on the MBR or a windows loader or even a chainloader.